collective/collective.cover/docs/developer.rst

 covers.
 If you already made layouts for a 16 column grid and switch to e.g. a 12 column grid, you will have to manually update all existing covers (their layout is not recalculated automatically).

+WARNING 2: Cover support saving layout designs by exporting them to a json/python dictionairy which is stored in the Plone registry.
+Cover also inserts a few of these saved preset layouts upon installation, check registry.xml in collective.cover source.

+You always start a new cover by selecting one of these layout designs on the Cover add page.
+If you switch from the default 16 column deco grid to another grid with another maximum cover size, these saved layouts however will probably still contain a 16 width column and this can mock up your design in small ways.
+If you do swith grid system, make sure you clear the default cover layouts and/or insert your own with the correct max column size.